-July is Independence Month!
-Learn some fun facts about Independence Day (did you know it should be July 2?), and read about Lincoln's views on the holiday.
-The books below cover various topics on the founding of our nation.
+In August we welcome our new 1Ls to the study of law!
+The books below are part of our Law School Success collection.
 If you would like to check out any of these books, please ask the circulation staff to place a hold on the book for you, and you will receive it at the end of the month.

 Be sure to visit the Library’s Online Repository at http://commons.law.famu.edu/.

 The Repository holds a variety of publications and documents that could be useful for projects and research.
 Alumni, faculty, and student academic publications are available free to access to anyone on the web and cover a wide variety of topics.
 Through the online repository platform, FAMU College of Law’s Scholarly Commons scholarship has reached thousands of researchers around the world.
 To see the readership that the College's scholarship has, you can view the daily downloads of the Repository’s holdings through a map located at the bottom of the main page.

 The Repository also hosts materials on FAMU College of Law’s founding, including information on the efforts of Virgil Hawkins to enter into the profession of law.